-Some other use cases can be planning all sorts of project papers or a thesis or collaborating with their peers in a team work setting and so on.
+Some other use cases can be planning all sorts of project papers, a thesis or collaborating with peers in a team work setting, and so on.

 Visual note taking software is the perfect tool for business teams, particularly those that collaborate with clients.
 The idea behind visual note taking is that it allows people to quickly understand complex ideas by putting them into a visual format.